christian-doucette/spotify-unlocked/README.md

 - Get song recommendations based off specific qualities, like high energy

 ### Motivation
 We wanted to create a personal project to practice full stack development with Rails.
-To do this, we decided to create a web application from scratch - front end, back end, devops and more.
+To do this, we decided to create a full web application from scratch - gaining experience in front end, back end, devops and more.
 We both love Spotify, and always enjoy seeing the user data that Spotify shares at the end of every year.
 Since the Spotify API includes this data and much more, we decided to create a web application focused on data and tools using the Spotify API.

 ### Chord Recognition
 One of our favorite tools of Spotify Unlocked is chord recognition.